-We provide the full range of planning and design services for house owners, house builders and developers.
+We provide the full range of residential planning and design services for house owners, house builders and developers.

 Standford House is a detached dwelling dating from the late 19th century and has a contemporary coach house on the north side.
 The clients wanted to convert and extend the coach house to provide a dwelling for their elderly parents to occupy.
 Normally a self-contained unit of accommodation can prove difficult to get through the planning system but when the building already exists then Section 55 of the TCPA 1990 sub-section (2) will enable conversion to incidental use without needing planning permission.
 However the proposal by including an extension went further than would have been regarded as permitted development.